apache/openwhisk-deploy-kube/docs/k8s-docker-for-mac.md

 You will be using a NodePort ingress to access OpenWhisk.
-Assuming `kubectl describe nodes | grep InternalIP` returns 192.168.65.3 and port 31001 is available to be used on your host machine, you can add the following stanzas of to your mycluster.yaml:
+Assuming `kubectl describe nodes | grep InternalIP` returns 192.168.65.3 and port 31001 is available to be used on your host machine, a mycluster.yaml for a standard deployment of OpenWhisk would be:
 ```yaml
 whisk:
   ingress: